MarcoVando/TopasAvogadroZmatrixConverter/README.md

 - **start_matrix**, the line number in which first atom is written
 - **path**, the file path

-Jupyter Notebook provides a step-by-step conversion tutorial.
+.pynb file (Jupyter Notebook) provides a step-by-step conversion tutorial.